dreibh/hipercontracer/README.md

 Notes:

 - There are various CMake options to enable/disable database backends and tools.
 A GUI tool like CCMake provides a comfortable way of configuration.
-- The CMake run will show missing dependencies, and provide help for installing them on Debian, Ubuntu, Fedora and FreeBSD.
+- The CMake run will show missing dependencies, and provide help for installing them on Debian, Ubuntu and Fedora Linux as well as FreeBSD.

 # Run a HiPerConTracer Measurement